 All Christians are God’s light in this world.
 We share that attribute with our Savior.
 The more our hearts follow after Jesus, the brighter our light becomes–because we start to shine like Him.

 But our light can be dimmed.
 Take a look at this corroded, muddy lantern.
 Little inner light can escape, even with fresh oil, a good wick and a bright flame..The glass is far too dirty.

 But not always.

 As a young Christian, I had an unfortunate habit of arguing with everyone.
-It was part of my sin nature which the Lord hadn’t dealt with yet.
+It was part of my sin nature; the Lord hadn’t dealt with it yet.
 One day, an unbelieving housemate said, “Maureen, if you’re a Christian, I don’t want to be one.”
 Her words crushed me, because in my heart I really did love Jesus.

 A few minutes later, I went to her room and quietly asked why she felt that way.
 She said “Maureen, you argue about everything.”
 I thanked her, went back to my room and cried, asking God to change me–and over the next few years, He did.

 Here’s what I wonder.
 My lamp’s glass was caked with mud–my housemate couldn’t see any Christ-likeness in me at all.
 But when my heart broke at her words, a little light leaked out.
 She’d never seen humility in me, or a quiet brokenness or a repentant spirit.
 I know her rebuke changed my life; I wonder–did it change hers?